willpuckett/moonriver/README.md

 ## 🤝 Contributing

-We welcome contributions\!
+We welcome contributions!
 If you have suggestions or want to report a bug, please open an issue on GitHub.
-If you're interested in contributing code, feel free to submit a Pull Request\!
+If you're interested in contributing code, feel free to submit a Pull Request!